dpaukov/combinatoricslib3-example/README.md

 ### 8. k-Permutations
 You can generate k-Permutations with and without repetitions using the combination and permutation generators together.
-For example, 2-Permutations without repetitions of the lists (1, 2, 3):
+For example, 2-Permutations without repetitions of the list (1, 2, 3):

 ```java
         Generator.combination(1, 2, 3)